russellmoss/reading/timeseries_confidence_detailed_walkthrough.md

 Day 4: 6 MQLs → Cumulative: 14 (5+3+0+6)
 ```

-**Statistical Significance:**
-Cumulative functions create monotonically increasing curves - they can only go up or stay flat, never decrease.
-This property is crucial for our confidence interval calculations later.
+For sources with no activity, the cumulative stays at 0 throughout.

 ---

-## CTE 5: Monthly_Forecast_Targets - Stepped Goals {#cte5}
+## CTE 5: Monthly_Forecast_Targets - Stepped Goals with Deduplication {#cte5}

 ### Code:
 ```sql